HDFGroup/hdf5/README.txt

 Four mailing lists are currently set up for use with the HDF5 library.

+   news         - For announcements of HDF5 related developments,
+		  not a discussion list.

-   hdf5         - For general discussion of the HDF5 library with
+   hdf-forum    - For general discussion of the HDF5 library with
 		  other users.

    hdf5dev      - For discussion of the HDF5 library development
 		  with developers and other interested parties.

-   hdf5announce - For announcements of HDF5 related developments,
-		  not a discussion list.

    hdf5repo     - For checkin notices of code development on the library,
 		  not a discussion list.